2amigos/yii2-usuario/docs/install/configuration-options.md

 Configures the permission name for `administrators`.
 See [AuthHelper](../../src/User/Helper/AuthHelper.php).

+#### profileVisibility (type: `integer`, default:`0` (ProfileController::PROFILE_VISIBILITY_OWNER))

+Configures to whom users 'profile/show' (public profile) page is shown.
+Constant values are defined in
+[ProfileController](../../src/User/Controller/ProfileController.php) as constants.
+The visibility levels are:
+- `0` (ProfileController::PROFILE_VISIBILITY_OWNER): The users profile page is shown ONLY to user itself, the owner of the profile.
+- `1` (ProfileController::PROFILE_VISIBILITY_ADMIN): The users profile is shown ONLY to user itself (owner) AND users defined by module as admins.
+- `2` (ProfileController::PROFILE_VISIBILITY_USERS): Any users profile page is shown to any other non-guest user.
+- `3` (ProfileController::PROFILE_VISIBILITY_PUBLIC): Any user profile views are globally public and visible to anyone (including guests).

 #### prefix (type: `string`, default: `user`)

 Configures the URL prefix for the module.